 When teaching about butterflies and caterpillars, there are endless opportunities to integrate other content areas.
 This book about counting butterflies is perfect for bridging your science lessons to math and literacy activities.

 This non-fiction picture book about butterflies and caterpillars is must have in your collection.
 If you have a butterfly garden for home or the classroom, this would be a good book to accompany it.

 Friends, this book is one of my Eric Carle books.
 If you read my post about Must-Haves for Kindergarten Teachers, you saw that I absolutely love Eric Carle books.
-This is the 50th Anniversary Golden Edition…eek!!!
-Follow the butterfly life cycle as it begins with an egg laying on a leaf in the light of the moon.
-The hungry caterpillar hatches from the egg and begins eating everything…even things it shouldn’t be eating.
+Follow the butterfly life cycle as it begins with an eggs on leaves of plants in the light of moon.
+The hungry caterpillar hatches from the butterfly eggs and begins eating everything…even things it shouldn’t be eating.
 In fact, on each day of the week, the caterpillar eats more and more junk food…only to realize it was the healthy leaves that made him feel the best.
 After spending two weeks inside the chrysalis, a beautiful butterfly emerges.

 There are so many ways you can extend the learning from this butterfly book for kids.
 For example, reinforce a caterpillar and butterfly life cycle, days of the week, growing patterns, healthy vs. unhealthy foods, and retelling.
 It’s a favorite for many early childhood teachers and homeschool families.